-The total number of shares of common stock issuable upon exercise of warrants, stock option grants and equity awards were 1,532,530 and 1,248,524 shares for the six months ended June 30, 2024 and 2023, respectively.
-For the three-month and six-month periods ended June 30, 2024 and 2023, diluted loss per common share was the same as basic loss per common share as the other warrants, and equity awards that were convertible into shares of the Company's common stock were excluded from the calculation of diluted loss per common share as their effect would have been anti-dilutive.
-The Company did not pay any dividends during the first six months of 2024 or 2023.
+The total number of shares of common stock issuable upon exercise of warrants, stock option grants and equity awards were ~~1,532,530~~ 6,712,499 and ~~1,248,524~~ 1,147,960 shares for the ~~six~~nine months ended ~~June 30, 2024~~ September 30, 2024 and 2023, respectively.
+For the three-month and ~~six-month~~nine-month periods ended ~~June 30, 2024~~ September 30, 2024 and 2023, diluted loss per common share was the same as basic loss per common share as the other warrants, and equity awards that were convertible into shares of the Company's common stock were excluded from the calculation of diluted loss per common share as their effect would have been anti-dilutive.
+The Company did not pay any dividends during the first ~~six~~nine months of 2024 or 2023.

 Note 5.
-Investment in Debt Securities- Available for Sale
+Investment in Debt Securities- Securities - Available for Sale

-Investments in debt securities- available for sale with a fair value of \$ 0 and \$9,857,087 as of June 30, 2024 and December 31, 2023, respectively, consisted of U.S. Treasury securities and corporate debt securities.
+Investments in debt ~~securities- securities~~ - available for sale with a fair value of \$0 and \$9,857,087 as of ~~June 30, 2024~~ September 30, 2024 and December 31, 2023, respectively, consisted of U.S. Treasury securities and corporate debt securities.
 These investments are valued at estimated fair value, with unrealized gains and losses reported as a separate component of stockholders' equity in accumulated other comprehensive loss.

 The Company reviews its debt securities classified as short-term investments on a regular basis for impairment.
 For debt securities in unrealized loss positions, the Company determines whether any portion of the decline in fair value below the amortized cost basis is due to credit-related factors if it neither intends to sell nor anticipates that it is more likely than not that it will be required to sell prior to recovery of the amortized cost basis.
 The Company considers factors such as the extent to which the market value has been less than the cost, any noted failure of the issuer to make scheduled payments, changes to the rating of the security and other relevant credit-related factors in determining whether or not a credit loss exists.
-During the first six months of 2024 and 2023, the Company did not recognize an allowance for credit-related losses on any of its investments.
+During the first ~~six~~nine months of 2024 and 2023, the Company did not recognize an allowance for credit-related losses on any of its investments.